NEONScience/NEON-Data-Skills/_posts/workshops/2014-10-29-NEON-HDF5-HSIImagery.md

 **Date:** Spring 2015

-This workshop will providing hands on experience with working hierarchical data formats(HDF5), and lidar data in R. It will also cover spatial data analysis in R.
+This workshop will providing hands on experience with working with hyperspectral imagery in hierarchical data formats(HDF5), in R. It will also cover raster data analysis in R.

-<a href="http://lwasser.github.io/08-09-2015_NEON_ESA2015/about/">Read Full Abstract Here.</a>

 <div id="objectives">

 <h3>Goals / Objectives</h3>
 After completing this workshop, you will:
 <ol>
-<li>Know what the Hierarchical Data Format (HDF5) is.</li>
+<li>Know what the hyperspectral remote sensing data are</li>
-<li>Know How to create and read from HDF5 files in R.</li>
+<li>Know How to create and read from HDF5 files containing spatial data in R.</li>
-<li>Know how to read and visualization time series data stored in an HDF5 format.</li>
+<li>Know they key attributes of raster data that you need to spatially locate raster data in R.</li>
 </ol>

 <h3>Before the Workshop Please</h3>